-1.1 The following identifies the general requirements which must be satisfied prior to the issue of a Mauritius Certificate of Airworthiness.
+1.1 The following identifies the general requirements which must be satisfied prior to the issue of a Mauritius Certificate of Airworthiness as required by ICAO Annex 8 and MCAR PART M.

 2 New Aircraft

 - 2.1 The general requirements are as follows: - (a) Export Certificates of Airworthiness for the aircraft, engines and propellers (as applicable).